arthurBarthe/debiased-spatial-whittle/paper/paper.md

 be available.
 Missing observations might occur due to natural boundaries or due to measurement constraints.
-As an example, in \autoref{fig:example} we show a simulated sample from an exponential covariance model observed on a domain with the shape of metropolitan France (excluding Corsica), along with the distribution of estimates obtained from 1000 independent samples generated from the same model and the predicted distribution of estimates, which can be used to build confidence intervals.
+As an example, in \autoref{fig:example} we show a simulated sample from an exponential covariance model observed on a domain with the shape of metropolitan France (sans Corsica), along with the distribution of estimates obtained from 1000 independent samples generated from the same model and the predicted distribution of estimates, which can be used to build confidence intervals.